You are here

 The Intramural Sports staff reserves the right to deny a Player Drop Request if a participant has already signed-in for a game for that team.

 Participation in Intramural Sports is a privilege.
-If, at any time, the Intramural Sports Administrative Staff feels this privilege is being abused, eligibility can be revoked.
+If, at any time, the Intramural Sports Administrative Staff feels this privilege is being abused, eligibility can be revoked subject to reinstatement requirements set forth by the Intramural Sports staff.

 - A player may be a member of only one men’s/women’s team and only one co-rec team in a sport in a season (fraternity teams are considered men’s teams, sorority teams are considered women’s teams).
-After entering one contest, or checking-in with the intent to participate, with a team, a player may not transfer to another team in that league (M, W, or C).
-Once an individual plays on a second team, that person is ineligible for all further competition on any team in that sport (M, W, and C).
+If only “open” leagues are offered, a player may be a member of only one “open” team in a sport in a season.
+After entering one contest, or checking-in with the intent to participate, with a team, a player may not transfer to another team in that league (M, W, C, or O).
+Once an individual plays on a second team, that person is ineligible for all further competition on any team in that sport (M, W, C, or O).
 Women, if they choose, are eligible to participate on Men’s teams, but cannot also participate on a Women’s team in the same sport.

 - Current members of intercollegiate squads are not permitted to take part in the intramural sport/event or related intramural sport/event to that in which they are currently participating at the intercollegiate level.
 The members of an intercollegiate team shall be determined by official Athletic Department staff and Intramural Sports staff.
 Any individual who retires or drops out of an intercollegiate activity may petition for immediate eligibility for the intramural activity that is equivalent to that individual’s intercollegiate sport.
 Special immediate eligibility must be granted before participating in the sport.
 The Intramural Sports staff will determine eligibility.
 During scholastic ineligibility, an intercollegiate squad member shall not participate in the related intramural activity.

 - No more than two players on an Intramural team roster may be a coach of an intercollegiate team, a practice squad member of an intercollegiate team, a former member of an intercollegiate team, or a member or coach of a sport club in a related sport, and all must play in the A league, if offered.
-Sport club members or coaches will be determined by the Recreational Services Assistant Director - Sport Clubs, or by any public information regarding that sport club.
+Sport club members or coaches will be determined by the Recreational Services Sport Programs staff, or by any public information regarding that sport club.
 A Sport Club Member/Coach is considered a member of that sport club for one full semester, from the start of classes until the end of finals, following the removal from the club roster (Ex.
-A person removed from a club roster in the Fall 2016 semester would be considered a club member until the end of the Spring 2017 semester.)
+A person removed from a club roster in the Fall 2017 semester would be considered a club member until the end of the Spring 2018 semester.)
 The following are considered related sports for sport clubs:

 |Intramural Sport||Sport Club|